 This first tour is what got me hooked on wanting to learn more and see more.
 Anselm Kiefer is an artist who makes sure each detail has a meaning and a voice.
 The most amazing part of this tour was that it always made me think about what everything means and how we relate to art as people, and artists.”

 AK Teens: Future Curators is a weekly after-school program designed to give local high school students in grades eleven and twelve the opportunity to learn the behind-the-scenes work of a museum curator and the tasks required to create a museum exhibition.
 The students then use what they have learned to curate their own exhibition featuring the work of area high school artists.

 The 2014 AK Teens: Future Curators team is made up of twenty-one dynamic artists, art historians, actors, writers, and entrepreneurs.
 Five Future Curators have volunteered to share a reflection of their experience at various stages throughout the program.
-This week’s topic focuses on a Future Curator’s favorite in-gallery or class activity.
+This week’s topic focuses on a Future Curator’s favorite gallery tour.

 Stay tuned for more student reflections as the Future Curators begin to design their own exhibition.

 AK Teens is presented by First Niagara.